 Skip to main content

-BYU USER EXPERIENCE DESIGN TEAM PROCESS
+BYU OIT USER EXPERIENCE DESIGN TEAM PROCESS

 The UX Process checklist below defines best practices and certifications in user experience and is intended to be a resource for product and project teams.
 Domain teams can use this checklist to create a product that follows UX principles.
 The UX team is ready to research, prototype, test, and assist as needed.